Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Lyman Alpha Damping Wing Measurement

 \subsubsection{Inference Procedure}

-Our fitting comprises two steps.
-In the first step, we fit the observed stack spectra with template spectra masking the Ly$\alpha$ break region.
+Our fitting methodology comprises two steps.
+In the first step, we fit the observed stack spectra with the template spectra masking the Ly$\alpha$ break region.
 More specifically, we fit the spectra using the wavelength range covered by 1075 to 1175 {\AA} and 1300 to 1800 {\AA}, masking the region affected by the Ly$\alpha$ damping wing.
-In this step, we apply the overall normalization to the template and the IGM attenuation by the residual hydrogen in the ionized region with a constant $x_{\rm \HI, res}$ value given by Equation \ref{resHII}.
+In this step, we apply the overall normalization to the original template spectra and attenuation by the residual hydrogen in the ionized region with a constant $x_{\rm \HI, res}$ value given by Equation \ref{resHII}.
+Hereafter, we call the model template spectra after applying normalization factor and attenuation by residual hydrogen as semi-attenuated model spectra.
 We set the normalization factor and Ly$\alpha$ transmission at $z=\langle z\rangle$ (i.e., $T_{\alpha}(\langle z\rangle)\equiv\exp(-\tau_{\HII}(z=\langle z\rangle))$) free.
 We let $T_\alpha$ as a free parameter instead of $x_{\rm \HI, res}$ because the flux is linearly dependent to the $T_\alpha$.
 However, we still apply the IGM attenuation from {\HII} region assuming Equation \ref{resHII} assuming a constant {$x_{\rm \HI, res}$}.
 We perform MCMC to sample the posterior distribution function (PDF), with uniform prior for both the normalization factor and $T_{\alpha}$.
-We and lower boundary for prior of $T_\alpha$ at 0 and 1, respectively.
-When we fit the model to the observed stack spectra, we assume the following likelihood function:
+We set lower boundary for prior of $T_\alpha$ at 0 and 1, respectively.
+When we fit the semi-attenuated model spectra to the observed stack spectra, we assume the following likelihood function: